Menu

 At St Clement Danes, we believe that every child deserves the best: the highest quality learning and care, and a culture that embraces tolerance and trust.
 Our aim, quite simply, is to enable every one of our students to grow into responsible and fulfilled adults with the skills, qualifications and confidence to shape their futures.

 St. Clement Danes is an exciting, supportive, vibrant school.
 When it comes to academic achievement, our goal is nothing short of excellence.
 Building on our distinguished heritage and traditional values, a progressive approach to delivering the curriculum has seen St Clement Danes achieve some of the best results in the country.
-This was validated by Ofsted in 2011; our school was judged ‘Outstanding’ overall and in every aspect of school life.
-This is an endorsement of all we do at St Clement Danes and an accolade held by very few secondary schools.
+This was validated by Ofsted in 2011; and again in 2024 when our school was judged ‘Outstanding’ overall and in every aspect of school life.
+This is an endorsement of all we do at St Clement Danes and an accolade held by very few secondary schools over such a sustained period of time.

 Beyond academic achievement, we take the time to build a genuine partnership between family and school, built on mutual trust and open communication.
 The Good Schools Guide called St Clement Danes students